Last Updated on February 10, 2023 by Tabraiz

 This particular aspect of ESG is highlighted by the investment strategy known as socially responsible investing (SRI).
-SRI investors look for businesses that encourage diversity, inclusiveness, community focus, social justice, and corporate ethics, as well as those who work to abolish discrimination based on race, gender, or sexual orientation.
+SRI investors look for businesses that encourage diversity, inclusiveness, community focus, social justice, and corporate ethics, as well as those who work to abolish discrimination based on race, gender, or orientation.

 Accounting accuracy, leadership diversity, and shareholder accountability are all bolstered by adhering to ESG governance norms.

 To reassure ESG investors, businesses must presumably avoid conflicts of interest in selecting board members and top management, refrain from making political contributions to influence policy, and act lawfully.

 Sustainability data analytics is extremely popular.
 A growing number of investors are exploring strategies that consider environmental, social, and governance (ESG) considerations.
 But gathering precise and trustworthy ESG data still presents several difficulties.

 As sustainability solution gains popularity, asset managers will come under more scrutiny to demonstrate how they use the technology.
 As a result, investment professionals will be responsible for properly checking portfolio firms for greenwashing.

 Sustainability Data is not currently standardized.
 However, there isn’t a set of indicators universally used to compare ESG compliance among businesses.
 This indicates that several companies employ various techniques to achieve the same metrics with differing degrees of accuracy and dependability.

 Examples of KPIs that are applied in sustainability analytics include:

 - Emissions of pollutants per unit of production